sarajahedazad/Suzuki-manuscript-2026/README.md

 ### Step 2: Setting test and train <a name="step2"></a>
 Test and train data are assigned in this step and the `metadata_split.csv` file is geenrated.
-**code file corresponding to this step**: `step2_metadata_split.py`
+**code file corresponding to this step**: `step2_traintest_split.py`

 ### Step 3: Feature analysis and saving results <a name="step3"></a>
-**code file corresponding to this step**: `step3_analysis_and_metadata_features.ipynb`
+**code file corresponding to this step**: `step3_analysis_and_results.py`

 ### Going through steps
 For step 1 use `featextract-env` anf for step 2 & step 3 use `featanalysis-env`. **Do not forget to alter the directories in each file based on the directories in your computer.**

 For feature extraction in **step 1**, you need a folder of cardiomyocyte images in `.tif` format.

-For running step 2 (the train–test split), you also need a .csv file similar to [metadata_base.csv](#metadatabase), with at least a column named `name` and another column named `group_gnd`.
+For running `step 2` (the train–test split), you also need a .csv file similar to [metadata_base.csv](#metadatabase), with at least a column named `name` and another column named `group_gnd`.
 In our case, we also had a column called `orig_folder`, which we used to decide the train and test samples.
 You can change this part if you want to use a different method to split the data(like random splot, for example).
 Just be careful: for the train set you don’t necessarily need the ground truth, but for the test set you do, so only select labeled samples for test.
 ```
+module load miniconda
+mamba activate featextract-env
+python3 step1_feature_extraction.py
+mamba activate featanalysis-env
+python3 step2_traintest_split.py
+python3 step3_analysis_and_results.py

 ```
 ## References